ckodser/ckodser.github.io/_summaries/An_Overview_of_Early_Vision_in_InceptionV1.md

 ---
 layout: post
 title: An Overview of Early Vision in InceptionV1
-tags: Interpretability
-date: 2024-11-02 15:09:00
 description: summary of An Overview of Early Vision in InceptionV1
-categories: Summary
+categories: Interpretability
-thumbnail: assets/An_Overview_of_Early_Vision_in_InceptionV1/image5.png
+img: assets/An_Overview_of_Early_Vision_in_InceptionV1/image5.png
-featured: true
+importance: 1
 ---
 https://distill.pub/2020/circuits/early-vision/
 first layer of inceptionV1 has three groups of neurons.